Kiyoakiiii/Processing-IMU-data-in-Omniverse/README.md

     -s <nucleus server> (optional default: localhost)
 ```

-Username and password are of the Nucleus instance (running on local workstation or on cloud) you will be connecting to for your IoT projects.
+Username and password are of the Nucleus instance (running on local workstation or on cloud) you will be connecting to for your projects.